microbiome/data/Salehi2025/README.md

 -   `model.R` – Runs the Bayesian models for the manuscript (slow, runs brms).

+-   `ComparisonModels.R` – Comparison of log-normal and log-transformed normal models.

+-   `StratifiedModel.R` – Stratified model fitting by subgroups such as age and gender.

+-   `HierarchicalModel.R` – Hierarchical model with nested random effects.

+-   `FrequentistCompare.R` – Simulation-based comparison of Bayesian and frequentist models for ARG and Shannon.

 -   `report.qmd` – Quarto document that loads precomputed model results and generates Figure 5.

 -    `main.R` – Wrapper script to execute all of the above in correct order.